 Rain gardens that draw upon the five-fold combination of rich compost to hold moisture, contours that allow for runoff to be held and disbursed through underground channels, swales (shallow trenches that can become saturated with water), and dense and well-mulched plantings that keep the soil cool and prevent plants’ transpiration are a key strategy for conserving water until it’s absorbed by the soil.

 Choosing a wide variety of native plants, attractive ornamentals, and pollinator-friendly plants, in addition to edibles and medicinals, contributes to a healthy and vital ecosystem that honors the balance of resources and relationships and provides the greatest benefit for filtering stormwater and runoff.
-LowImpactDevelopment.org is a great resource for those planning a rain garden, providing sample templates, designs, and plant lists.
+Lawn Starter has a great resource for those planning a rain garden, providing plant lists and in-depth information on how rain gardens work.

 Choose plants that are suited to the drainage your soil receives!
 A distinguishing characteristic of rain gardens is that plants contained within must withstand wet roots that take anywhere from 24 to 48 hours to drain.
 Consider adding the following water-loving species to your rain garden: